This recipe will show you how to cook a crown pork roast to perfection!

-Crown Pork Roast is the perfect special occasion or holiday meal to serve for a crowd.
+Crown Roast of Pork is the perfect special occasion or holiday meal to serve for a crowd.
 Tasty and impressive presentation make this a winning pork recipe!

 As it turns out, French cut prime rib is A. hard to find B. Really, really expensive.
 Like $500 for 8 ribs expensive.
 I should have known.
 I set my sights on a less expensive, but equally impressive piece of meat: the Crown Pork Roast.